golang/example/slog-handler-guide/guide.md

 a new `Kind`&mdash;a backwards-compatible change under the Go 1 Compatibility Promise&mdash;and the handler wasn't updated.
-That is certainly a problem, but it shouldn't deprive readers of the logs from seeing the rest of the output.
+That is certainly a problem, but it shouldn't deprive readers from seeing the rest of the log output.

 There is one circumstance where returning an error from `Handler.Handle` is appropriate.
 If the output operation itself fails, the best course of action is to report